janorlinski/kaonAna/README.md

 PARTICLE is the prefix for file name and so it can be anything.
 For consistency `Kcharged` is used for trees with K+ and K- while `Kzero` is used for TTrees for K0s analysis.

 PID, TRACKCUTS and OCPID are important parameters which are passed on to the `analysis` program.
 They select different pid/track cuts/occupancy correction scenarios.

-From which machine do you do this???
+For further reference see subsection "Parameters for loopDST_task.cc".

+This should be send from virgo.
+Any setup that understands `sbatch` and such commands should work.

 ##### Compilation

+The program can be compiled by executing `make` on the local machine.

-#####
+##### Parameters for loopDST_task.C

+loopDST_task.C accepts three parameters.
+They are passed to the sendJobArrayScript.sh, passed on to analysis where they are converted to integers and passed as arguments of loopDST_task.C. loopDST_task.C passed them further to the respective KZeroTrees or KChargedTrees task.